valb3r/springbatch-neo4j-adapter/README.md

 # Purpose

-This is Spring Batch adapter for Neo4j database.
-It allows Spring Batch to persist its metadata directly in Neo4j so that no RDBMS/SQL database is needed.
+By default, Spring Batch provides Neo4jItemReader and Neo4jItemWriter, but it lacks out-of-the-box adapter to persist its metadata in Neo4j.
+This project offers ready to use Spring Batch metadata persistence adapter for the Neo4j database.
+It allows Spring Batch to store its metadata directly in Neo4j so that no RDBMS/SQL database is needed.

 # Importing it to your project